IT-Designers/winslow/README.md

 * Node 18.13.0
 * npm 8.19.3

-## How to Start
+## Starting with Docker
+See [Winslow Docker Image](node/README.md#Winslow-Docker-Image) for more information.
+## Starting from Source
-This is an universal step-by-step approach, the **commands and directories are dependent on each other**.
+This is a universal step-by-step approach, the **commands and directories are dependent on each other**.
 1. Checkout the master branch:
     * `cd $HOME; git clone https://github.com/IT-Designers/winslow.git`
 1. Create a workdir, for example in the project root: